-There was a gent from the ‘English Amiga board’ who went by the name ‘Leathered’ and he did start to do a ‘from scratch’ port of the game called Final Fight AGA for the Amiga 1200 and you can check out an early video of it here.
+There was a gent from the ‘English Amiga board’ who went by the name ‘Leathered’ and he did start to do a ‘from scratch’ port of the game called Final Fight AGA for the Amiga 1200, and you can check out an early video of it here.
 As you can see the game doesn’t look quite as smooth as the official version but damn, it feels MUCH more like the arcade game and that’s the sort of thing we were expecting with the U.S. Gold port.
-Unfortunately Leathered sadly passed away from cancer in January of this year (2016) and the game which was his passion only reached I think v1.5.
-Some members of the community are I think trying to honour his memory by completing the port but it just shows that the passion for a project of this sort is out there.
+Unfortunately, Leathered sadly passed away from cancer in January of this year (2016) and the game which was his passion only reached somewhere around v1.5.
+Some members of the community are, I think, trying to honour his memory by completing the conversion, but it just shows that the passion for a project of this sort is out there.

-Final Fight on the Amiga, from a technical point of view is an extremely well coded game.
+Final Fight on the Amiga, from a technical point of view is an extremely well programmed game.
 The code used some very clever dynamic-defragging memory management and background loading/decompression.
-As such the game actually runs very smoothly given the hardware it’s on (The Amiga 500 was amazing for it’s time but it was getting a little obsolete by the time Amiga Final Fight was in development and it certainly wasn’t as powerful as some folk make out and certainly nowhere near a Capcom CPS-1 board).
+As such, the game actually runs very smoothly given the hardware it’s on.
+The Amiga 500 was amazing for it’s time but, as previously stated, it was getting a little obsolete by the time Amiga Final Fight was in development.
+It wasn’t as powerful as some folk like to make out, and certainly nowhere near a Capcom CPS-1 board.
 The problem is that most regular game players don’t really give a shit about the behind the scenes wizardry and only care about the gameplay which obviously fell short.

 To Richard Aplin’s credit he managed to rip the graphics from a bare arsed arcade PCB board using hardware he built by himself and then wrote the whole game from scratch including tile mapping editors on his own in assembly code (Fuck!) with a time limit of a few months to do it in…….and he was only about 21 at the time! *Applause*